We all know the power of good video.

 So there are options if you don’t want to run your ads on specific types of content.
 Some of the ad formats, like TrueView discovery campaigns, give advertisers greater control.
 They let you limit yourself to targeting just YouTube search results; you don’t have to be a pre-roll or in-stream ad all the time.

 2. Use the data to learn about your audience.

 Cory: When you start to find different channels and videos that work well, that’s a key insight into your consumer — you see the videos they watch after your ad play.
 One advertiser we worked with had a baby product that was not really succeeding on YouTube.

 What we found was that the minimal conversions that happened all came before hurricane-related news content.
 We saw that was driving conversions, and we learned that it was a fear-based action.
-Before people watch hurricane content, they’re in a heightened state of awareness or fear; serving something that could potentially help your future child played into that mood.
+Before people watch hurricane content, they’re in a heightened state of awareness or fear; serving something that could potentially help your future child play into that mood.

 3. Try out the YouTube Video Builder.

-Joe: For me there’s no longer an excuse for a brand to not be on YouTube.
-It no longer matters if you don’t have someone with video editing skills or high-value assets, because Google basically takes your visuals and does the work for you.
+Joe: For me, there’s no longer an excuse for a brand to not be on YouTube.
+It no longer matters if you don’t have someone with video editing skills or high-value assets because Google basically takes your visuals and does the work for you.

 There are dozens of templates based on what you want to promote — product, service, mobile app.
 When you pick a template you like, it shows you what images you need, as well as the format and sizes for those images.
 I did a few demos of my own to show some clients.
 For a free tool, it’s very good.

-Get Access: Opt in to the beta of YouTube Video Builder here.
+Get Access: Opt into the beta of YouTube Video Builder here.